marcosotb/dbsd-dec-2022/README.md

 * A file `concepts_list.json` will be created.
 * To keep things simple, the list is only for one subject/concept, but can easily be adapted for multiple subjects. (see code)

+## Cell 5.
+Upload Instance (Training) Images
+* If the instance directory defined (in Cell 4) does not already contain images, manually upload instance images to the folder